yabellini/SitioAcademico/content/en/post/ACreazyYearInReview.md

 * I was editor of the special issue on AgTech of the [SADIO's Electronic Journal](https://publicaciones.sadio.org.ar/index.php/EJS/issue/view/20).

+* I served 5 years as a member of the Council of the Natural Resources Research Center in Argentina.
+(I was the first woman to hold this position, now we are 3 of us of 6 members).

 ## March

 * My children started elementary school and kindergarten.